 Most of the texts on the blog talk about how to choose cosmetics and how to use them correctly.
 But there are also lifestyle articles in which, for example, argue about the best time to take a shower.
 The main task of the blog – to increase recognition of the company and demonstrate its expert level.
 But we can’t do without lead generation either: Glossier products are unobtrusively included in reviews of new cosmetic products.

-Zillow, a major American home search service, has turned its blog into a true real estate portal.
+Zillow, a major American home search service that had 9.63 billion visits on their app, websites, and services, has turned its blog into a true real estate portal.
 It publishes a variety of content that may be of interest to all three of the company’s target audiences: realtors, owners, and buyers of apartments and houses.

 For example, you can find tips for those thinking about moving in the midst of a coronavirus pandemic or detailed instructions with pictures on how to install a kitchen faucet.
 Zillow takes content production very seriously.